bugfishtm/Website-Image-Downloader/README.md

 # Website-Image-Downloader
 Download all Images from Any Website!
-[Recursive Possible]

 More infos about this project: https://bugfishtm.de/distributions/code/app/242